AmMiRo/AmMiRo/README.md

 # Hi, I'm Amos

-I am a full-stack developer with 10+ years of experience as a healthcare professional
+I am a full-stack developer with 10+ years of experience as a healthcare professional.

 ## Here is where you can find me